 The National Capital Authority (NCA) supports us by: Ensuring we are fitted out in the appropriate clothing, ie polar fleece, shirt, gloves and hatMaking available the tools and other materials we need to care for the rosesArranging training on many different topics, from pests of the garden to pruning, as well as all the aspects of Occupational Health and SafetyArranging interesting excursions to further our general horticultural knowledge

 Over the past year or so we have visited the new Arboretum, had a ‘behind the scenes look at Floriade, a ‘behind the scenes’ look at the National Botanic Gardens, and more recently have visited the Courtyard gardens at Parliament House.
 Now after several years of working in this gorgeous oasis in the middle of our capital city the volunteers all feel very much a part of these Heritage Rose Gardens.
 We have learnt much and believe we have made a difference in maintaining this wonderful asset.

-Anyone interested in joining one of our Horticulture Volunteer groups can apply to the National Capital Authority.
+Anyone interested in joining one of our Horticulture Volunteer groups can apply to the Volunteer Programs Coordinator at the National Capital Authority.